List of scams

-Confidence tricks and scams are difficult to classify, because they change often and often contain elements of more than one type.
+Scams and confidence tricks are difficult to classify, because they change often and often contain elements of more than one type.
 Throughout this list, the perpetrator of the confidence trick is called the "con artist" or simply "artist", and the intended victim is the "mark".
 Particular scams are mainly directed toward elderly people, as they may be gullible and sometimes inexperienced or insecure, especially when the scam involves modern technology such as computers and the internet.
 This list should not be considered complete but covers the most common examples.

 Get-rich-quick schemes

 Get-rich-quick schemes are extremely varied; these include fake franchises, real estate "sure things", get-rich-quick books, wealth-building seminars, self-help gurus, sure-fire inventions, useless products, chain letters, fortune tellers, quack doctors, miracle pharmaceuticals, foreign exchange fraud, Nigerian money scams, fraudulent treasure hunts, and charms and talismans.
 Variations include the pyramid scheme, the Ponzi scheme, and the matrix scheme.